tetratelabs/wazero/site/content/languages/rust.md

 }
 ```

-The following is the minimal command to build a wasm file.
+The following is the minimal command to build a Wasm file.
 ```bash
 rustc -o lib.wasm --target wasm32-unknown-unknown --crate-type cdylib lib.rs
 ```

-The resulting wasm exports the `add` function so that the embedding host can
+The resulting Wasm exports the `add` function so that the embedding host can
 call it, regardless of if the host is written in Rust or not.

 ### Digging Deeper